hellt/vrnetlab/cmglinux/README.md

 It is required to provide CMG Linux qcow2 image to build the docker image.
 Nokia representative can provide the qcow2 file.

+Make sure that your python virtualenv has `yaml` package installed.

 Copy the `cmg-linux.qcow2` file in `vrnetlab/cmglinux` directory and rename the file by appending the version to it.
 For example, for CMG Linux version 24.3.r1,